Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 And we saw the temperature increase rapidly, exponentially over the past 12 months.

-And and that's you're absolutely right, though.
+And that's, you're absolutely right, though.

 I mean, they're close to it.

-So it's just it's just devastating that we didn't see that that brotherhood come together, that we didn't, that we didn't have each other's back to say, you know, regardless of how afraid I am of this virus, I value your freedom as much as I do my own because I know it is my own.
+So it's just, it's just devastating that we didn't see that brotherhood come together, that we didn't, that we didn't have each other's back to say, you know, regardless of how afraid I am of this virus, I value your freedom as much as I do my own because I know it is my own.

 And people didn't do that at all, almost.